MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 ## Tests

 Complex templates can be broken into small reusable pieces.
 A complex Terraform deployment can be constructed dynamically.
 Multiple modules can be composed using loops and conditions.
 The amount of configuration code can be reduced significantly.
-Unit tests can be applied to ensure generated template are correct and consistent.
+Unit tests can be applied to ensure that the generated templates are correct and consistent.

 ## Outlook